bchavez/Coinbase.Pro/README.md

 //now wait for data.
 await Task.Delay(TimeSpan.FromMinutes(1));
 ```
-Once your subscription received, you should start receiving events over the websocket.
-The following example shows how to process those messages you subscribe to as they arrive:
+Once your subscription is sent upstream, you should start receiving events over the websocket.
+The following example shows how to process incoming messages as they arrive:

 ```csharp
 private void RawSocket_MessageReceived(object sender, MessageReceivedEventArgs e)